Star Trek VI: The Undiscovered Country: Critical response

 The Undiscovered Country received a much kinder reception from reviewers and audiences than The Final Frontier.
 Critics approved of the blend of humor and adventure in the film.
-Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F. Review aggregator Rotten Tomatoes reports an approval rating of 84% based on 61 reviews.

 The Herald Sun reported that "those who found The Final Frontier weighed down by emotional gravity and over-the-top spiritualism [welcomed] the follow-up with its suspense, action and subtle good humor."
 The dialogue and banter were considered positive and defining aspects of the film.
 Janet Maslin of The New York Times said that "Star Trek VI is definitely colorful, but even more of its color comes from conversation, which can take some amusingly florid turns."
 Critic Hal Hinson commented that Meyer "[is] capable of sending up his material without cheapening it or disrupting our belief in the reality of his yarn," and called the one-liners an organic part of the film's "jocular, tongue-in-cheek spirit".
 Susan Wloszczyna of USA Today said that with Meyer directing, "this last mission gets almost everything right—from the nod to late creator Gene Roddenberry to in-jokes about Kirk's rep as an alien babe magnet."

-The acting of the main cast was conflictingly received.
+Views on the acting of the main cast were varied.
 Lloyd Miller of the St. Petersburg Times said the characters "return to their original roles with a vigor and wit unseen in earlier episodes of the film series".
 Rob Salem of The Toronto Star quipped that though the actors looked silly on occasion, this was a benefit; "as their capacity for action has diminished, their comedic talents have blossomed [...] they have all become masters of self-deprecating self-parody."
 The Boston Globes Matthew Gilbert called the actors' performances "photocopies" of previous films: "Shatner and Nimoy are respectable, but lack energy.
 There's nowhere else to go with their roles, and they know it.
 DeForest Kelley is oddly out of it."
 Plummer and Warner's portrayals of their Klingon characters were well-received; Maslin commented that "whenever a skilled actor [...] manages to emerge from behind all this [makeup] with his personality intact, it's a notable accomplishment."
 The other supporting characters received similar praise; H. J. Kirchhoff, writing for The Globe and Mail, said that the guest stars joined the "family fun" of the film as "zesty, exotic and colorful good guys and bad guys".
 A Cinefantastique retrospective review considered the film to have the finest guest stars ever assembled for a Star Trek film.